 Passages · 1 Corinthians 13:1-13

-1 Corinthians 13 sits in the middle of an argument about spiritual gifts.
-Chapters 12 and 14 address a church competing over tongues, prophecy, and knowledge; at 12:31 Paul breaks off with a promise to show "a most excellent way," and at 14:1 he resumes the gifts discussion.
-The love chapter is what falls between.
-Agapē here is not wedding sentiment — it is the standard by which every gift the Corinthians prized gets measured, described in fifteen verbs to people whose conduct did not match.
-Read in place, the chapter is a correction, delivered to a congregation that was fighting.
+1 Corinthians 13 sits in the middle of a fight about spiritual gifts.
+The church at Corinth was competing over tongues, prophecy, and knowledge.
+At 12:31 Paul breaks off — "I show you a most excellent way" — and at 14:1 he picks the gifts argument back up.
+The love chapter is what falls between: a rebuke delivered in the form of a hymn.
+Agapē here is not wedding sentiment.
+It is the standard every prized gift gets measured against, described in fifteen verbs to people whose conduct did not match.

 13:1 If I speak with the languages of men and of angels, but don't have love, I have become sounding brass or a clanging cymbal.
 13:2 If I have the gift of prophecy, and know all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but don't have love, I am nothing.
 13:3 If I give away all my goods to feed the poor, and if I give my body to be burned, but don't have love, it profits me nothing.
 13:4 Love is patient.
 Love is kind.
 Love doesn't envy.
 Love doesn't brag.
 Love is not arrogant.
 13:5 Love doesn't behave itself inappropriately.
 Love doesn't seek its own.
 Love is not provoked.
 Love doesn't take account of evil.
 13:6 Love doesn't rejoice in unrighteousness, but rejoices with the truth.
 13:7 Love bears all things, believes all things, hopes all things, and endures all things.
 13:8 Love never fails.
 But where there are prophecies, they will be done away with.
 Where there are various languages, they will cease.
 Where there is knowledge, it will be done away with.
 13:9 For we know in part and we prophesy in part; 13:10 but when that which is complete has come, then that which is partial will be done away with.
 13:11 When I was a child, I spoke as a child, I felt as a child, I thought as a child.
 Now that I have become a man, I have put away childish things.
 13:12 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I will know fully, even as I was also fully known.
 13:13 But now faith, hope, and love remain — these three.
 The greatest of these is love.